WavCaps: A ChatGPT-Assisted Weakly-Labelled Audio Captioning Dataset for Audio-Language Multimodal Research: Related Works

 Other audio researchers have also tried to harvest audio clips and their descriptions from the web.
 Koepke et al. \cite{koepke2022audioretrieval} introduced SoundDescs dataset, which is sourced from BBC Sound Effects archive.
 Soham et al. \cite{deshmukh2022wavtext5k} crawled 5k audio clips and their descriptions from two sources on the web and released WavText5K for language-based audio retrieval task.
 Wu et al. \cite{laionclap2023} introduced LAION-Audio-630K, the largest audio-language dataset to date, by crawling audio and descriptions from multiple sources, where most of the audio clips come from Freesound.
 In addition, Wu et al. investigated to employ T5 \cite{colin2020t5}, a pre-trained large language model, to generate captions based on ground truth tags of audio clips in AudioSet.
-Similarly to LAION-Audio-630K, most of data in our WavCaps dataset are also from Freesound.
+Much like LAION-Audio-630K, the majority of the data included in our WavCaps dataset also originates from Freesound.
 There are two main differences between our work and other online-harvested AL datasets.
 First, raw descriptions harvested from the web are very noisy.
 Existing harvested AL datasets did not filter or process these raw descriptions.
-We instead employed ChatGPT to filter and rewrite the raw descriptions to caption-like sentences, making our WavCaps dataset suitable for all kinds of audio-language tasks including automated audio captioning.
+Instead, we utilized ChatGPT to sift through and rephrase the unprocessed descriptions into sentences that resemble captions, making our WavCaps dataset suitable for all kinds of audio-language tasks including automated audio captioning.
 Second, classes in AudioSet are very unbalanced and most of the audio clips only have a single label \cite{kong2020panns}, therefore, using T5 to transform tags to captions makes the training data unbalanced and noisy.
-We propose to generate captions for the AudioSet strongly-labelled subset \cite{hershey2021audioset_sed} which has accurate human-labelled timing information of sound events.
-The resulting captions are more accurate than those generated using T5.
+We propose to create captions for the subset of AudioSet \cite{hershey2021audioset_sed} that contains precise timing information for sound events, as labeled by humans.

+Since the release of our WavCaps dataset in March 2023, our methodology has inspired a variety of subsequent research works and WavCaps has been used to train diverse audio-language models.
+These include the creation of new datasets \cite{gong2023listen, sun2023large, doh2023lp}, the development of text-to-audio generation models \cite{yang2023uniaudio, liu2023audioldm2, ghosal2023tango}, and the advancement of large audio language models \cite{tang2023salmonn, zhao2023chatbridge, liang2023apt}.
+This breadth of research demonstrates the significant impact and ongoing relevance of our work in the evolving field of audio-language multimodal learning.